A walk down memory lane...

 A few facts...

-- The school is open to all denominations and is a non-profit making organisation
+- The school is open to all denominations , has charitable status and is a non-profit making organisation

-- Stella Maris caters for pupils from nursery to year 6
+- Stella Maris caters for pupils from Pre-Prep 1 to Year 6

 - The school maintains its excellent reputation for small class sizes

 - The school has a number of notable former pupils including former world champion swimmer James Hickman, District Judge James Hassall, and musician Jessie Rose